CompuTec/computec-docs/docs/pdc/index.md

 - [download](./releases/download.md) the CompuTec PDC installation file and install it according to the instructions.
 Be sure to fulfill the requirements
 - obtain a license file from CompuTec support and install it via CompuTec License Server.
 You can check how to do this here
 - run the application by clicking its icon on a program list or a shortcut and set it up.
-- log in using ProcessForce employee username and password (defined in SAP Business One with ProcessForce: Human Resources > Employee Master Data)
+- log in using CompuTec ProcessForce employee username and password (defined in SAP Business One with CompuTec ProcessForce: Human Resources > Employee Master Data)
 - CompuTec PDC is ready to work.

 ### Adding a New Task